Sometimes stated as "you get what you wish for, and what you didn't wish for, too."

 A rather confusing example in Trauma Center: Derek Stiles fails an operation, and is berated by Angie for relying on his healing touch too heavily.
 As he continues to use it, he eventually loses the ability to do so altogether.
 Eventually, he comes to accept its loss, and declares that he doesn't need the healing touch to be a good doctor.
 At this point, he is able to use it again, just in time for an operation that would be impossible without it.

-Used and subverted in The Order of the Stick.
-When Miko Miyazaki was introduced, Roy was attracted to her and began flirting, only to be ignored.
+In The Order of the Stick when Miko Miyazaki was introduced, Roy was attracted to her and began flirting, only to be ignored.
 After Roy had an encounter requiring him to use the Belt of Gender-Bending, he told Miko that he'd gained valuable insight from the experience, and won't hit on her any more.
 Miko replies that maybe now she'd be willing to date him... but what Roy meant was that he'd realized Miko is an overly aggressive, self-righteous, Lawful Stupid jerk with No Social Skills, and he no longer wants her at all.

 Avatar: The Last Airbender : Aang interprets Guru Pathik's statement that he must "let go" of his attachment to Katara in order to intentionally enter his powerful Avatar State as meaning he must abandon his feelings for her if he wants access to all that power.
 Aang chooses love, a move later applauded by Iroh (only in part, Iroh applauds choosing happiness over raw power, but does not have the answer as to whether or not this is a good choice for saving the world).
 Inverting the trope, once he is forced to let go anyway, he is immediately defeated.
 It's played straight by the end of the series when Aang has both mastered the Avatar State (enough to stop himself from landing a killing blow in self defense) and had his happy ending with Katara.